tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 that are consumable by both.
 Clients offer combined tickets to client-facing servers.
 The latter parse them to determine the correct hidden server to which the Client Hello should be forwarded.
 This approach is problematic due to non-trivial coordination between client-facing and hidden servers for ticket construction and consumption.
+Moreover, it requires a bootstrapping step similar to that of the previous variant.
 In contrast, encrypted SNI requires no such coordination.

 ## Application-layer